Bachelor of Science (BS) in Finance Degree

 Begin Your Career in the Finance Field With a BS in Finance

-A Bachelor of Science (BS) in Finance degree from Grand Canyon University (GCU) prepares you to work in the financial world.
-As a BS in Finance degree major, you will learn about industries including financial services, wealth management, corporate finance, insurance and real estate.
+A Bachelor of Science (BS) in Finance degree from Grand Canyon University can help prepare you to work in the financial world.
+As a BS in Finance degree major, you will have the opportunity to be taught about industries including financial services, wealth management, corporate finance, insurance and real estate.
 You will also learn how to analyze data and information related to money management.
 Integrate your understanding of financial markets on a global scale with decision-making for everyone, from individual clients to major corporations.

 Consider enrolling in the Bachelor of Science in Finance degree program if you are interested in the exciting world of financial management.
-There are vast career possibilities with a BS in Finance degree that include working in just about any industry or sector and with any size client-base.
+Career possibilities with a BS in Finance degree can help prepare you to work in a variety of industries or sector with any size client-base.
 You may find yourself working for corporations, individuals or nonprofits.

 A finance degree ensures that you are prepared to handle areas like: